hatchjaw/faust-ddsp/README.md

 \frac{\partial a_{1}}{\partial w_{i}} = x_{i} \\
 $$

 This is pretty complex.
 Imagine the complexity for more deeper layers!
 You would have chains of chains of chains ... rules.
-As a result, there is a definite need for a generalization for such gradients.
+As a result, there is a definite need for to create generalized routing for such gradients.

 NB.
 This example is more indicative of a symbolic differentiation approach; but we will continue to talk about automatic differentiation throughout the next section.

 ## Faust Neural Network Blocks
-In Faust, we define neural network blocks as various types of layers (such as fully connected, convoluted, recurrent...) in ML.
-We, of course, use the basic concept of a neuron and attempt to create more generalized blocks (such as fully connected layers) that operate on the core concept of how backpropagation would exist in a language such as Faust.
+In Faust, neural network blocks are defined as different types of layers, such as fully connected, convolutional, and recurrent, commonly used in machine learning.
+We use the basic concept of a neuron and attempt to create more generalized blocks (such as fully connected layers) that operate on the core concept of how backpropagation would exist in a language such as Faust.

 At present, only forward mode automatic differentiation is implemented in a generalisable way in Faust.
 In forward mode, gradients are computed during N forward passes of the chain rule (where N is the number of input variables), then propagated back to the inputs.